MaoTun1/vnext/docs/eventbus-hooks.md

 ### Step 2: Register the Hook in DI

-Register your hook in the Infrastructure module:
+Register your hook using the generic extension method:

 ```csharp
 // In WorkflowInfrastructureModuleServiceCollectionExtensions.cs